RednibCoding/rune-lang/README.md

 ```

 ## Arrays
-In rune you can define an array by binding it to a name:
+In Rune you can define an array by binding it to a name:
 ```
 myArr = array{"hello", 10, false, 20, 30}
 ```